bernardpeh/Create-Your-Own-Blockchain-From-Scratch/manuscript/Chapter_03.md

 A) True
 b) False

 ?
-There will be no spy miners for Bitcoin around the year 2140.
+There should be almost no spy miners for Bitcoin around the year 2140.

 A) True
 b) False
-C) Maybe

 {/quiz}